TosbackCgusBridge-Bot/CGUs-versions/Whitepages/Privacy Policy.md

 **3\.
 How do I contact you?**

-If you have any questions about this policy, please write to WhitePages Privacy Manager, 1301 Fifth Ave, Suite 1600, Seattle, WA 98101 or contact Customer Service at support@whitepages.com.
+If you have any questions about this policy, please write to Whitepages Privacy Manager, 1301 Fifth Ave, Suite 1600, Seattle, WA 98101 or contact Customer Service at support@Whitepages.com.